wendisha/findmyschool_backend/DEV-LOG.md

         $ git config --global alias.co checkout
     -Learned "type" is not to be used as a column name in Rails.
 See: https://mattconnolly.wordpress.com/2012/06/01/rails-beware-a-column-named-type/
+    -In order to be able to send a user's bookmarks, I proceeded to format the rendered json in the show action (Users controller).
+     But I got a NoMethodError (undefined method `respond_to' for Api::V1::UsersController#show Did you mean?  respond_to?): And turns ou that ActionController::API does not include the ActionController::MimeResponds module.
+Added include ActionController::MimeResponds to Application
+     Controller to solve the issue. (look into gem 'responders').